indigo-dc/oidc-agent/gitbook/oidc-agent-server/oidc-agent-server.md

 configurations can be used with `oidc-agent-server`.

 ## How it works
-To use a central `oidc-agent-server` an locally already existing account configuration can be loaded and then access tokens can be obtained from any machine by using the new short name.
+To use a central `oidc-agent-server` a locally already existing account configuration can be loaded and then access tokens can be obtained from any machine by using the new short name.